PERI Finance (PERI) Price Tops $0.69 on Major Exchanges

 PERI Finance Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as PERI Finance directly using U.S. dollars.
-Investors seeking to acquire PERI Finance should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PERI Finance using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as PERI Finance directly using U.S. dollars.
+Investors seeking to trade PERI Finance should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy PERI Finance using one of the exchanges listed above.

 Receive News & Updates for PERI Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PERI Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.